Pre-Black Friday special: Get a Netgear Nighthawk Wi-Fi 6 router for $99

 Wi-Fi 6 is the newest, fastest version of Wi-Fi, and if you bought a new iPhone 11 or Samsung Galaxy S10 this year, then you've already got a device that can take advantage of the new features and faster speeds.
-Of course, you'll also need a new Wi-Fi 6 router -- but hey, that's where Black Friday comes in!
+Of course, you'll also need a new Wi-Fi 6 router to make the most of these leaps forward in technology -- but hey, that's where the Black Friday shopping season comes in!

-Specifically, you'll want to set a reminder for 10 p.m.
-ET on Wednesday, Nov.
-27 (the night before Thanksgiving), when Walmart will offer the Netgear Nighthawk AX4 for $99.
+Since 10:00 PM on Wednesday night, Walmart has been offering shoppers the Netgear Nighthawk AX4 for $99 in stores and online.
 That's Netgear's entry-level Wi-Fi 6 Nighthawk router for half of what it usually costs.

 The Nighthawk AX4 features a dual-core processor and support for 4X4 MU-MIMO connections, which means it can use its multiple antennas to aggregate faster speeds to devices with multiple antennas of their own, like the MacBook Pro.
 It also supports Alexa and Google Assistant voice controls, as well as new Wi-Fi 6 features like OFDMA and Target Wake Time.